PuntoCommerce/marketing-cloud-connector/doc/doc2/2_2_MarketingCloudCart.md

 2. Select **CommunicationHandlers** from the Object Type dropdown, and click **Find**.
 3. Click the **development** instanceType to edit the object.

-	A JSON object with the two top-level properties of `standard_email` and `int_marketing_cloud` displays.
+	A JSON object with top-level properties of `standard_email` and `int_marketing_cloud` displays.

 	Each top-level property contains a list of hooks (each of which can be enabled or disabled), followed by an `enabled` property, to either turn the entire section on or off.
-	1. Update the JSON object's "enabled" properties as desired.
+	1. Update the JSON object's `enabled` properties as desired.

-		Keep in mind that if you allow two handlers to have the same hook enabled, the first hook executed that returns a value will succeed.
+		Keep in mind that if you allow two handlers to have the same hook enabled, the first executed hook that returns a value will succeed.

 		**NOTE**: The order of execution furthermore depends on cartridge path priority.
-Hence the lookup path will be: cartridge location in path > hook definition > “enabled” property.
+Hence the lookup path will be: cartridge location in path, followed by hook definition, followed by the “enabled” property.

 	2. Click **Apply**.